bdrive/doc/pages/mydoc/2-100-team-manual.md

 ### **Team Preview**

 A quick preview on Team license is available in [https://www.netdrive.net/team/](https://www.netdrive.net/team/).
-Amazing functions of team drive and file lock is provided for your team work and remote jobs.<br><br><br><br>
+Amazing functions of team drive and file lock is provided for your team work and remote jobs.<br><br><br>

 ### **Add Team Members**

-There are two ways to add TEAM members - by Members or by Domains.
+There are two ways to add TEAM members - by Members or by Domains.<br>

 **Add by Members**